massalabs/station/INSTALLATION.md

 Simply use copy/paste the cmd line below in your terminal.
 The installation process will start and a success message will be displayed once done.

 Note that you must execute this script as an administrator in your terminal.
 To do so:
-1. Click on the buttons: Windows + X
+1. Open Windows Explorer
-2. Look for "Terminal"
+2. Type "cmd"
-3. Open "Terminal (administrator)" and copy the cmd below
+3. Right click on the "Open command prompt" icon and click on "Execute as an administrator"

 Now, copy the cmd below and paste it in the terminal you just opened.